annlaurin/visitka/content/authors/anna/_index.md

 title: Anna Laurinavichyute
 ---

-I am a psycholinguist trying to discover the mechanisms people use to understand language, anything we hear or read.
-I am mostly interested in the shortcuts we use – when a sentence seems to make sense on the surface, sometimes we do not dig too deep and decide that we understand everything perfectly.
-Some errors and slips of the tongue are really difficult to notice, they seem absolutely fine, while the others jump out at you.
-I explore how and why, and under which circumstances, we switch superficial language processing on and off.

-I'm also interested in quantifying reading skills and the factors affecting their development in different populations: monolingual children with and without dyslexia, L2 learners, and sign language speakers.
+I am a cognitive scientist interested in experimental research, computational conitive modeling, and machine learning.
+In addition to a PhD in Cognitive science, I am currently finishing a MSc degree in Data science, tackling the task of categorizing dyslexic readers based on their eye movements and the properties of the text they read.
+I'm also interested in quantifying reading skills and the factors affecting their development in L2 learners and sign language speakers.

-As a postdoc at [Shravan Vasishth](https://vasishth.github.io/)’s lab, I also work on such topics as reproducible statistical analyses and modeling, as well as teach data analysis at the [Summer School on Statistical Methods for Linguistics and Psychology](https://vasishth.github.io/smlp2021/).
+As a postdoc at [Shravan Vasishth](https://vasishth.github.io/)’s lab, I also work on such topics as reproducible statistical analyses and computational modeling of sentence processing, as well as teach data analysis at the [Summer School on Statistical Methods for Linguistics and Psychology](https://vasishth.github.io/smlp2024/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Laurinavichyute.pdf" "newtab" >}}CV{{< /staticref >}}.